GlobalFishingWatch/gfw-api-python-client/_sources/usage-guides/insights-api.md.txt

 This guide provides detailed instructions on how to use the [gfw-api-python-client](https://github.com/GlobalFishingWatch/gfw-api-python-client) to access aggregated insights about vessel activities.
 Currently, the Insights API focuses on providing summaries related to specific vessels over a defined time range.
 Here is a [Jupyter Notebook](https://github.com/GlobalFishingWatch/gfw-api-python-client/blob/develop/notebooks/usage-guides/insights-api.ipynb) version of this guide with more usage examples.

+> **Note:** See the [Insights Data Caveats](https://globalfishingwatch.org/our-apis/documentation#insights-api-fishing-detected-in-no-take-mpas)—it is critical to avoid misinterpreting the insights.
+You can find the [Terms of Use](https://globalfishingwatch.org/our-apis/documentation#terms-of-use) page in the [GFW API documentation](https://globalfishingwatch.org/our-apis/documentation#introduction), for details on GFW data, API licenses, and rate limits.

 ## Prerequisites

 - You have installed the `gfw-api-python-client`.
 Refer to the [Getting Started](../getting-started) guide for installation instructions.